Minnesota visits No. 2 Purdue following Edey’s 26-point game - WTOP News

 West Lafayette, Indiana; Thursday, 8:30 p.m.
 EST

-BOTTOM LINE: No. 2 Purdue hosts the Minnesota Golden Gophers after Zach Edey scored 26 points in Purdue’s 79-59 win against the Indiana Hoosiers.
+BOTTOM LINE: No. 2 Purdue hosts the Minnesota Golden Gophers after Zach Edey scored 26 points in Purdue’s 79-59 victory over the Indiana Hoosiers.

-The Boilermakers have gone 12-0 in home games.
-Purdue is 1-0 in games decided by less than 4 points.
+The Boilermakers are 12-0 in home games.
+Purdue ranks seventh in college basketball with 18.3 assists per game led by Braden Smith averaging 7.1.

-The Golden Gophers are 6-6 in conference matchups.
-Minnesota scores 76.1 points while outscoring opponents by 7.5 points per game.
+The Golden Gophers are 6-6 in Big Ten play.
+Minnesota averages 18.4 assists per game to lead the Big Ten, paced by Elijah Hawkins with 7.6.

-Purdue makes 49.1% of its shots from the field this season, which is 6.4 percentage points higher than Minnesota has allowed to its opponents (42.7%).
-Minnesota averages 8.0 made 3-pointers per game this season, 0.5 more makes per game than Purdue gives up.
+Purdue scores 85.1 points, 16.5 more per game than the 68.6 Minnesota gives up.
+Minnesota has shot at a 47.5% clip from the field this season, 6.3 percentage points higher than the 41.2% shooting opponents of Purdue have averaged.

-Dawson Garcia is scoring 17.2 points per game and averaging 6.6 rebounds for the Golden Gophers.
-Cam Christie is averaging 11.5 points and 4.0 rebounds over the last 10 games for Minnesota.
+Dawson Garcia is averaging 17.2 points and 6.6 rebounds for the Golden Gophers.
+Cam Christie is averaging 2.2 made 3-pointers over the last 10 games for Minnesota.

 LAST 10 GAMES: Boilermakers: 9-1, averaging 84.7 points, 41.4 rebounds, 17.7 assists, 5.4 steals and 3.5 blocks per game while shooting 48.4% from the field.
 Their opponents have averaged 73.1 points per game.